Skip to main content

 No More Dirty Diapers for Mom

-Guest Blog By Pamela J. Schultz I silently groan as I stare at the laundry pile that has now escaped the boundaries of the baskets and is spilling over onto the laundry room floor.
+Guest Blogger By Pamela J. Schultz I silently groan as I stare at the laundry pile that has now escaped the boundaries of the baskets and is spilling over onto the laundry room floor.
 “It’s actually able to creep under the door all by itself,” I mutter.
 Yes, this is what my life has become.
 Now, I actually talk to laundry!
-I marvel at the abrupt changes my life has undergone since becoming a full time “stay at home mom” six years ago.
-For one thing, I wouldn't have been caught dead in the sweat shirt and torn jeans I was wearing today.
-Although I’d only been dressed about two hours, my sweatshirt already had juice stains, toast crumbs, and a nice blob of dried oatmeal on it from my 15 month old's breakfast, and, as for the jeans, well, they were comfortable.
-As recently as baby number two, I would have changed the stained sweat shirt, but, hey, after three kids I know it’s a wasted effort—the clean shirt will be dirty within the next hou
+I marvel at the abrupt changes my life has undergone since becoming a full-time “stay-at-home mom” six years ago.
+For one thing, I wouldn't have been caught dead in the sweatshirt and torn jeans I’m wearing today.
+Although I’ve only been dressed for about two hours, my sweatshirt already has juice stains, toast crumbs, and a nice blob of dried oatmeal on it from my 15-month-old’s breakfast.
+As for the jeans—well, they’re comfortable.
+As recently as baby number two, I would have changed the stained sweatshirt, but, hey, after three kids, I know it’s a wasted effort.
+The clean shirt will be dirty within the next hour, and besides, throwing the sweatshirt into the...

 Healing at Zion National Park